 If you wish to determine the status or outcome of a clinical review decision you may call the Member Services Department toll free at 1-877-907-4742.
-For information about decisions concerning mental health and substance use disorder treatment, you may call the Behavioral Health Access Center at 1-888-777-4742.

 In the event of an adverse determination involving clinical review, your treating provider may discuss your case with a physician reviewer or may seek reconsideration from us.
 The reconsideration will take place within one working day of your provider's request.
 If the adverse determination is not reversed on reconsideration you may appeal.
 Your appeal rights are described in section VI.
 Appeals and Complaints.
 Your right to appeal does not depend on whether or not your provider sought reconsideration.